Back to Tutorials

 Ingestion (top) runs offline when docs change.
 Retrieval (bottom) runs per-question.
 The vector store is the seam between them.

-Everything below is just filling in those four boxes, then adding the retrieval step that reads back out of the store.
+Everything below is just filling in those four boxes, one at a time, and then adding the retrieval step that reads back out of the store.

 Step 1 — Chunking with MDocument